Brisppy/twitch-archiver/README.md

                         Directory to store archived VOD(s), use TWO slashes for Windows paths.
                         (default: $CURRENT_DIRECTORY)
   -w, --watch           Continually check every 10 seconds for new streams from the specified channel.
+  -S, --stream-only     Only download streams which are currently live.
   -L LOG_FILE, --log-file LOG_FILE
                         Output logs to specified file.
   -I CONFIG_DIR, --config-dir CONFIG_DIR